This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Vertical banded gastroplasty (VBG), or stomach stapling, is surgery to make the stomach smaller.
+VBG, or stomach stapling, is surgery to make your stomach smaller.
+This surgery is done to help with weight loss.

 WHILE YOU ARE HERE: